python/mypy/docs/source/config_file.rst

    :default: False

    This flag enables additional checks that are technically correct but may be impractical in real code.
-   See :option:`--extra-checks` for more info.
+   See :option:`mypy --extra-checks` for more info.

 .. confval:: implicit_reexport